PULdischo/dsf-spring-2025/content/sessions/week-2.md

 ***Controversy surrounded Garro during the Mexican student movement of the 1960s.
 The government accused her of instigating the student movement that threatened the power of the long standing Mexican ruling party, the PRI.
 At the same time, some members of the movement accused Garro of betraying the movement to the government following the massacre at Tlatelolco in 1968.***
 ```

+- If working in VS Code, right click your file tab and then click `open preview`.
-2. To see how your emphasized text will look once you commit your file, you can "preview" the file: Near the top of the file you're editing, locate and click on the "Preview" tab (to the right of the "Edit File" tab).
-Preview mode will allow you to see how your emphasized text will render on a webpage.
+- If working in the GitHub interface, locate and click on the "Preview" tab (to the right of the "Edit File" tab), near the top of the file you're editing.
+Preview mode will allow you to see how your headings will render on a webpage.
 When you're satisfied with the preview and ready to get back to editing, click on the "Edit File" tab.

 ---